Skip to content

 Clan Campbell was a dominant force in Argyll from the 14th century, with many branches such as the Campbells of Argyll, Glenorchy, Breadalbane and Cawdor.
 Genetic genealogy, using DNA testing, is beginning to help many present day Campbells rediscover their ancestral identity by identifying from which branch they descend.
 This research has also uncovered some surprising results.
 The talk will introduce some of the methods used and what has been found so far.

-* – Domhnall Uilleam Stiubhart, Senior Lecturer of Sabhal Mor Ostaig will be leading our second John MacFarlane Memorial lecture of Gaelic in the Landscape in April.
+* – April 12th 2025 Domhnall Uilleam Stiubhart, Senior Lecturer of Sabhal Mor Ostaig will be leading our second John MacFarlane Memorial lecture of Gaelic in the Landscape.